MHindermann/mas/text/draft.md

 Furthermore, the four YSO configurations are more or less on par: the `yso-bonsai-en`, `yso-en`, and `yso-fasttext-en` configurations perform very similarly and are slightly outperformed by `yso-maui-en` (see Figure 6, left).
 This result is consistent with other assessments reporting that "[o]f the individual algorithms, Maui performed best on all corpora" [@Suominen.2019, p.
 13].

 A surprising result is that there was no performance gain achieved by increasing the text basis from titles to titles and abstracts (see [section "Creating the data foundation"](#creating-the-data-foundation)): if anything, the performance for the extended text basis was slightly worse (see Figure 6, right).
 There is again no easy explanation for this find since there are multiple plausible causes which cannot be distangled here.
 For example, the abstract of an item in the Edoc sample data set might be less representative of the item's content than its title.
-In that case, the observed worse perfomance of the Annif configurations based on title and abstracts would even be expected.
+In that case, the observed worse performance of the Annif configurations based on title and abstracts would even be expected.
 Alternatively, it might be the case that the problem lies with Annif: a larger text basis introduces more confounding factors and might make it harder to extract the subject terms required.
 An experimentum crucis to decide between the two discussed explanations would be to further extend the text basis to include full texts in addition to titles and abstracts.

 ![Distribution of weighted F1-scores per maximum number of suggestions 1 $\leq$ n $\leq$ 10.
 See Table 3 for numeric values. n = 2 is the best perfomring type of configuration.
 However, it is outperformed by n = 4 and n = 5 token configurations.
 The distribution of the distributions is skewed left.
 Types of configurations with a smaller maximum number of suggestions display a more consistent performance.](images/metrics_all_n.pdf)